ayushranjan828/Calculator-API-JUnit-Testing/README.md

         └── CalculatorServiceTest.java

 ✅ Run Tests
 In terminal:
    ./mvnw test
 In IDE:
    Right-click CalculatorServiceTest.java > Run.

 ▶️ Run the Application
    ./mvnw spring-boot:run
    OR run CalculatorApplication.java from your IDE.

 📌 Notes
 Proper error handling is added for divide-by-zero cases.

 Code follows clean MVC structure with service separation.

-📄 License
-This project is licensed under the MIT License.

----

-Would you like me to generate the entire GitHub repo structure with this README and sample `.gitignore` file too?